 Maximum height ca. 18 cm.

-Private Canadian collection, purchased from Bonhams London, 20 October 2005, lot 126; previously Matton Collection, Dannemoine, France, 1970s.
+Private Dutch collection; before that Canadian private collection, purchased from Bonhams London, 20 October 2005, lot 126; previously Matton Collection, Dannemoine, France, 1970s.

 Fragment from a larger statue, repaired from a two or three pieces in a professional way; a repair across the chest is hardly noticeable (except when the bust is seen from below, which of course is not a normal position for displaying it); chip on the backside of the polos, not visible when the bust is viewed from the front; mounted on an acrylic base.